Maryam-Kadkhodaei/EOLES--CF-Perturbation/README.md

 ---

 The program outputs 4 files:  \
-**Summary**: This is a small summary of the program, it contains the final objective (the cost) but also other information such as the load curtailment or the storage losses. \
+**Cost**: This is a small summary of the program, it contains the final objective (the cost) but also other information such as the load curtailment or the storage losses. \
 **Hourly Generation**: Contains the hourly generation for each technology as well as other information hour by hour. \
 **Elec_Balance**: Contains the electrical balance.
 That is the generation and the consumption of the model's results. \
 **Capacities**: Contains the energy and power capacities for each technology in the model. \